wangjia184/etcdnet/README.md

 * `Username` & `Password` are required when etcd enables basic authentication

-* `UseProxy` controls if use system proxy. _This option is not available any more, we will add it back after .NET Standard 2.1 is released._
+* `UseProxy` controls if use system proxy.

 * `IgnoreCertificateError` ignores untrusted server SSL certificates.
-This is useful if you are using a self-signed SSL cert. _This option is not available any more, we will add it back after .NET Standard 2.1 is released._
+This is useful if you are using a self-signed SSL cert.

-* `X509Certificate` is required when etcd enabled client certification. _This option is not available any more, we will add it back after .NET Standard 2.1 is released._
+* `X509Certificate` is required when etcd enabled client certification.

 * `JsonDeserializer` allows you to choose a different JSON deserializer.
 EtcdNet aims to avoid dependency on other 3rd-party assembly.
 Hence it takes use of the built-in `DataContractJsonSerializer` to deserialize JSON.
 This parameter allows you to use other JSON deserializer like Newtonsoft.Json or ServiceStack.Text.